 Sometimes a lender just needs reassurance that if you default on the line of credit, the lender will have the means to recoup as much of the amount you've borrowed as possible.
 You can offer this assurance by providing more collateral, be it additional business assets, a paid-off vehicle or another asset you own.

-If you're dealing with a traditional bank or credit union, they will sometimes overlook a low credit score on a line of credit if you open a certificate of deposit (CD) account and place a large sum in it.
-This shows the bank that you have liquid assets, but it can also act as collateral if you default on the loan.
+If you're dealing with a traditional bank or credit union, they will sometimes overlook a low credit score on a line of credit application if you open a certificate of deposit (CD) account and place a large sum in it.
+This shows the bank that you have liquid assets that can act as collateral if you default on the loan.

-The downside to a CD is they often require you to leave the money untouched in the account for a fixed time — typically six months, one year or five.
+The downside to a CD is they often require you to leave the money untouched in the account for a fixed time — typically six months, one year or five years.

-If you've exhausted all your options to get approved for a line of credit through a traditional lender, you could turn to bad-credit specialists.
+You could turn to bad-credit specialists if you've exhausted all your options to get approved for a line of credit through a traditional lender.
 These are typically online lenders who know how to handle tough credit cases and get them through the qualifying process.

 So, why not go this route in the first place?
-Because there can be some serious downsides to using these companies.
+Because there can be downsides to using these companies.

 These lenders deal in bad credit, so they use higher interest rates to help offset their risk.
 There's a good chance you'll get a much higher interest rate from a bad credit specialist than a traditional lender.
-Also, their loan terms, including the draw period length and the repayment terms, may not be favorable.
+Also, their loan terms may not be favorable, including the draw period length and the repayment terms.

-These lenders also may charge significantly higher upfront fees, including origination fees, processing fees, application fees and other assorted lender fees.
-There could also be monthly maintenance fees throughout the life of the line of credit.
+These lenders also may charge significantly higher upfront fees, including origination, processing, application and other assorted lender fees.
+There could also be monthly maintenance fees or annual fees throughout the life of the line of credit.

 Some bad-credit line-of-credit specialists aren't lenders.
 Instead, they're brokerages who shop your credit and loan needs to lenders to get you approved.
-When they finally get you approved, the brokerage may offer you different terms on the line of credit than the lender has offered to the brokerage.
+When they finally get you approved, the brokerage may offer you different terms on the line of credit than the lender has offered to them.

 The other issue with brokerages is they may submit your credit profile to many lenders, and each lender may do a credit check of their own.
-While a few hard credit inquiries are OK, too many can have a big impact on your credit score.
+While a few hard credit inquiries are OK, too many can impact your credit score.

-If you're struggling to find a good line of credit, don’t give up yet.
+Don't give up if you're struggling to find a good line of credit.
 There are several alternatives to consider, but some have additional risks to keep in mind.

-Because a line of credit is revolving debt, meaning you can use it multiple times, lenders may have stricter creditworthiness requirements to get approved.
+A line of credit is a revolving debt, meaning you can use it multiple times, so lenders may have stricter creditworthiness and eligibility requirements.
 A traditional installment loan — a loan with a fixed term and monthly payment — may be a good alternative in this case.

-There are many types of loans to pick from, including a home equity loan, unsecured personal loan, secured loan and more.
-There are even bad credit loans designed for your situation.
+There are many types of loans, including a home equity loan, unsecured personal loan, secured loan and more.
+There are even bad-credit loans designed for this situation.

 You can usually borrow up to 50% of your vested 401(k) balance with a maximum loan amount of $50,000, and you can take up to five years to repay the loan.
-What’s more: While there is generally an interest rate attached to this loan, you’re paying that interest to yourself, not the bank.
+The significant benefit is the interest rate attached to this loan gets paid into your 401(k), not the financial institution.

 The downside is you're missing out on valuable compounding interest by withdrawing this money, potentially reducing your funds in retirement.
 Also, if you leave your job, the loan balance could be due immediately.

 Payday loans have a horrific reputation due to their history of issuing predatory loans to low-income individuals.
 Predatory tactics include ridiculously high interest rates and virtually impossible repayment terms that often trap borrowers in an endless loop of payday loan debt.
 In this case, you end up taking out payday loans just to pay off your previous payday loan — a losing situation all the way around.

-If you need a larger loan amount, a title loan may be an option.
-To get a title loan, you must have a vehicle that’s paid off and registered in your name.
-The title lender lends you money — often at a high interest rate — and places a lien on your title for the loan amount.
+Some borrowers needing larger sums of cash view title loans as an option.
+A title loan requires you to have a paid-off vehicle registered in your name.
+The title lender lends you money — often at a high interest rate — and places a lien on your vehicle’s title for the loan amount.

 If you default on the loan, the lender will repossess your vehicle and sell it to recoup the losses on the loan.

-If you're asking, "Can I get a line of credit with a poor credit score?" you can rest assured there are options for you.
-You can opt for a Tally line of credit with a minimum credit score of 660 and be on your way to becoming free of credit card debt.
-If your credit is below 660, there are other ways to secure a line of credit, including:
+If you're asking, "Can I get a line of credit with a poor credit score?" you can rest assured there are options for you, including: